UNIVERSE-HPC/UNIVERSE-HPC.github.io/_pages/contact-us.md

   nav: "uhpc_menu"

 ---
-If you would like to get in touch with the project team, please contact us on [info@universe-hpc.ac.uk](mailto:info@universe-hpc.ac.uk)
+If you would like to get in touch with the project team, please contact us on [our email](mailto:s.sukhiani@epcc.ed.ac.uk)

 #### Join our email list